Excellent

 Receive your report

-We deliver your full RICS Level 2 report within five working days of the inspection.
-Every area is rated using the RICS condition rating system, with clear explanations of any defects and their implications.
+Within five working days of the inspection, we send the full RICS Level 2 report.
+Each area is rated using the RICS condition rating system, with clear explanations of any defects and what they mean.

 5